 View Tracks →A full day of talks, panels, and conversations with leading voices in AI from across Africa and beyond.
 Open to anyone — no hackathon participation required.

-Most AI tools were not built with Yoruba, Igbo, Hausa, or Pidgin in mind.
+Most AI tools were not built with Yoruba, Igbo, Hausa, Pidgin, Swahili, or Arabic in mind.
 Build something genuinely useful to people in their own language.

 Inconsistent connectivity.
 Overstretched teachers.
 Learners who need to work while they study.
-Build tools designed around real Nigerian constraints.
+Build tools designed around real African constraints.

 Hospitals that cannot always be relied on.
 Supply chains under pressure.
 Communities where care does not reach.
 Build around weak infrastructure — not despite it.